Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 anything else I listened to Raelan Agle.
 When I actually watched her videos she

-made a lot of sense and to my great surprise the she also went through exactly
+made a lot of sense and to my great surprise she also went through exactly

 the same condition as I was in.